Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 os.popen("base64 -w 0 /etc/iptables/rules.v4").read()
 ```

-We output it as a _Base64_ string because the console doesn't do line breaks and its easier to read when we convert the string.
+Displaying the output as a _Base64_ string because the console doesn't do line breaks and its easier to read when converting the string.
 ```markdown
 :INPUT DROP [41573:1829596]
 :FORWARD ACCEPT [0:0]